roycas99/Soleman-Insurance-/README.md

 # Soleman-Insurance-
-this is insurance webiste i built for my friend who is a local insurance agent.
+this is a open source project that we gonna use our skills to build a website for local insurance agency. we gonna build the structure of the web using Html 5 then we make it nice lookiking using Css we will make it responsive using javaScript.